danielaparker/jsoncons/doc/ref/json_object_arg_t.md

 struct json_object_arg_t {};
 ```

-`json_object_arg_t` is an empty class type used to disambiguate function overloads for json objects.
+`json_object_arg_t` is an empty class type used to disambiguate constructor overloads for json objects.

 ### See also